talyian/signtrans/README.md

 # Sign Avatar

-Translates English to ASL (American Sign Language)
+Translates English to ASL (American Sign Language).

+Done over a hackathon and REALLY REALLY incomplete. :(

 ## What Works